ravendb/book/Intro/Intro.md

 applications.

-*[Chapter 11](#full-text-search) -* Full Text Search - takes a step beyond just querying the raw data and shows you how you can search your entities using powerful full text queries.
+*[Chapter 11](#full-text-search) -* Full Text Search - takes a step beyond just querying the raw data and shows how you can search your entities using powerful full text queries.
 We'll talk about the full text search options RavenDB provides, using analyzers to customize this for different usages and languages.

-*[Chapter 13](#multi-map-N-load-doc) -* Complex indexes - goes beyond simple indexes and shows us how we can query over multiple collections at the same time.
-We will also see how we can piece together data at indexing time from related documents and have RavenDB keep the index consistent for us.
+*[Chapter 13](#multi-map-N-load-doc) -* Complex indexes - goes beyond simple indexes and shows how to query over multiple collections at the same time.
+We will also see how we can piece together data from related documents at indexing time and have RavenDB keep the index consistent for us.

 *[Chapter 13](#map-reduce) -* Map/Reduce - gets into data aggregation and how using Map/Reduce indexes allows
-you to get instant results over very large data sets with very little cost.
-Making reporting style queries cheap and accessible at any scale.
+you to get instant results over very large data sets with very little cost, this making reporting style queries cheap and accessible at any scale.
 Beyond simple aggregation, Map/Reduce in RavenDB also allows you to reshape the data coming from multiple source into a single whole, regardless of complexity.

-*[Chapter 14](#facets) -* Facet and Dynamic Aggregation - steps beyond static aggregation provided by Map/Reduce and give you the ability to run dynamic aggregation queries on your data, or just facet your search results to make it easier for the user to find what they are looking for.
+*[Chapter 14](#facets) -* Facet and Dynamic Aggregation - steps beyond static aggregation provided by Map/Reduce, giving you the ability to run dynamic aggregation queries on your data, or just facet your search results making it easier for the user to find what they are looking for.

 *[Chapter 15](#recursive-map-reduce) -* Artificial Documents and Recursive Map/Reduce - guides you through using
-indexes to _generate_ documents, instead of the other way around, and then use that both for normal operations and to support recursive Map/Reduce and even more complex reporting scenarios.
+indexes to _generate_ documents, instead of the other way around, and then use that for both normal operations and supporing recursive Map/Reduce, subscriptions over aggregated data and even more complex reporting scenarios.

-*[Chapter 16](#query-optimizier) -* The Query Optimizier - takes you into the RavenDB query optimizer, index management and how RavenDB is  treating indexes from the inside out.
-We'll see the kind of machinery that is running behind the scenes to get everything going so when you make a query, the results are there at once.
+*[Chapter 16](#query-optimizier) -* The Query Optimizer - takes you into the RavenDB query optimizer, index management and how RavenDB is  treating indexes from the inside out.
+We'll see the kind of machinery that is running behind the scenes to get everything going so that when you a query is made, the results are there at once.

 *[Chapter 17](#ravendb-lucene-usage) -* RavenDB Lucene Usage - goes into (quite gory) details about how RavenDB is making use of Lucene to implement its indexes.
 This is intended mostly for people who need to know what exactly